pyahia-chwy/Maevis/README.md

 ## UTILIZATION:

 #### Settings
 * Paramaters are read from ./constants.py.
-This is where configurations for target host:port, local port, & AWS Credentails are read form.
+This is where configurations for target host:port, local port, & AWS Credentails are read from.
+Edit these as needed.

 #### Running
 * Run ./service.py